currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

       Usually there's only one component in this list, the _root component_ of the application.

-      Angular can launch with multiple bootstrap components, each with its own location in the host web page.
+      Currin can launch with multiple bootstrap components, each with its own location in the host web page.

       A bootstrap component is automatically an `entryComponent`.